GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

     the path to the Phoenix application subdirectory, e.g. `apps/hello_web`.

 2. Create a file called `.dockerignore` in your `hello` directory.
 Copy the following content into it.
-Alternately, you may [download](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/.dockerignore) a sample annotated file to study and customize.
+Alternately, you can [download](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/.dockerignore) a sample annotated file to study and customize.